 Globalisation has particularly strengthened over the last two decades.
-Strategic alliances have been widely discussed in the context of international businesses (Carrillo, 1996; Hong, Chan and Daniel, 2014).
-The joint venture company (JVC) is the most ordinary form of organisational structure where the parties wish to establish and operate a jointly owned business (V.V. et al., 2000; Scaringella and Burtschell, 2017; Chan, Tetteh and Nani, 2020).
+Strategic alliances have been widely discussed in the context of international businesses (Carrillo, 1996; Hong and Chan, 2014).
+The joint venture company (JVC) is the most ordinary form of organisational structure where the parties wish to establish and operate a jointly owned business (Kale et al., 2000; Scaringella and Burtschell, 2017; Chan, Tetteh and Nani, 2020).
 In recent years, companies around the world have been trying to expand internationally through collaborative agreements.
 International joint ventures (IJVs) are business arrangements for companies seeking to enlarge their international activities and business.
-The trend towards forming IJVs has become increasingly common since the 1970s (Ozorhon et al., 2007a; Ozorhon et al., 2008a; Ozorhon et al., 2008b; Ozorhon et al., 2010; Ozorhon et al., 2011).
+The trend towards forming IJVs has become increasingly common since the 1970s (Ozorhon et al., 2007; 2008a; 2008b; 2010; 2011).
 Construction firms can exploit business opportunities and enter new markets abroad through the formation of IJVs.
-ICJVs have become of
+International construction joint ventures (ICJVs) have become of significant interest as the global construction market continues to be integrated into a more competitive and turbulent business